dariolitardi/smartecgrepo/README.md

 ## How does SmartECG work
 The STM32 Nucleo board detects heartbeats through the pulse sensor.
 They are pre-processed and then elaborated from a machine learning algorithm.
-The result is sent via Bluetooth to the android application that shows the BPM (beats-per-minute) in the main screen and notify the user when it is affected by atrial fibrillation
+The result is sent via Bluetooth to the android application that shows the BPM (beats-per-minute) in the main screen and notify the user when it is affected by atrial fibrillation.

-### The machine learning algorithm
 The Machine Learning algorithm used is KNN.

 ### How does KNN work?
 In the classification setting, the K-nearest neighbor algorithm essentially boils down to forming a majority vote between the K most similar instances to a given “unseen” observation.
 Similarity is defined according to a distance metric between two data points.
 A popular choice is the Euclidean distance given by